-Perhaps the main reason for buying new is drivers get a car that is exactly to their liking.
-You want pink paintwork with a purple interior and alloy wheels?
+One of the main reasons for buying new is you can get exactly the car you want.
+Pink paintwork with a purple interior and alloy wheels?
 It’s yours.
-And if the optional arm rest, individual USB ports for the rear seats and adaptive cruise control tickle your fancy, then again, they’re all yours.
+And if the optional arm rest, individual USB ports for the rear seats and adaptive cruise control tickle your fancy, they’re yours too.